-A few days ago I was speaking to our technology team about wealth creation.
-After all if we are in the business of helping people grow their money, so why not our own employees?
+A few days ago I was speaking to our Technology team about wealth creation.
+After all, if we are in the business of helping people grow their money, so why not help our own employees?

 This got me thinking about my own early days.
 Many Scripbox team members have asked me this question:

 “What did you do in your twenties that has helped you achieve financial independence?”

 There were 4 specific habits I had since my early years which helped me achieve financial independence.
 I would like to share them with you.
 Here's a glimpse of each:

 I don’t like feeling guilty and I hate taking loans, whether from friends or in the form of credit cards.
 As I started with a modest salary, I made sure most of my expenses were planned well in advance, including those meant for leisure and fun.
 I understood that spending is inevitable, but when you plan for it, at least it is guilt-free.

 Habit 2: I always had a financial cushion

 As part of my budgeting, I also made sure that I always had a buffer.
 This habit ensured that I never have no money to invest later in my life.
 My friends and relatives still joke about my habit of always having a buffer when it comes to money.